 10" Dutch Oven There are many size options in Dutch Oven cooking, some are much larger.
 But this 10" size holds 5 quarts which is big enough to prepare plenty of food.

-Lid lifter.
+Lid Lifter.
 Of all the Dutch Oven accessories, this is probably the most important to have.
 Lifting a lid full of hot coals over high or even medium-high heat is something you don't want to risk with a potholder.

 When it comes to a Dutch Oven in my kitchen, this Le Creuset Dutch Oven is by far my favorite.
-It's durable, beautiful, cooks food evenly and it's pretty enough to scoop up right from the pot.
+It's durable, and beautiful, cooks food evenly and it's pretty enough to scoop up right from the pot.

 Don't skimp on this part.
 It's an easy step and the melted butter combined with crushed crackers bakes into a crunchy, buttery topping that can't be beat.

-You'll want to see the chicken and the sauce simmering under the cracker topping, but it doesn't need to reach a hard boiling point.
+Pro Tip: You'll want to see the chicken and the sauce simmering under the cracker topping, but it doesn't need to reach a hard boiling point.
 Remember, the chicken was fully cooked in step one of the process.

 What to Serve with Dutch Oven Chicken